This post may contain affiliate links. Please see my disclosure policy for details.

 The big guns in choosing a WordPress theme are Envato (themeforest) and Studiopress.
 There is also Pipdig but I think if you want your site to stand out and look unique, I would go with one of the former companies.

 The theme that I started out my blog with is Avada with Themeforest and this is the number one WordPress theme.
 It’s a one time fee of $60 USD but when I say you can customise it however you want, you can seriously customise it however you want!
+However, it’s paaaainnnfully slow on load speeds, so I wouldn’t recommend it.

 I did switch to Pipdig but I started to hate how my site looked like everyone else’s.
 So, I switched back.
 As a theme is a one off lifetime price for a download, you can switch back any time.

-But it’s not just about how it makes the site look pretty, there are some technical aspects you should consider when picking your theme.
+But, it’s not just about how it makes the site look pretty, there are some technical aspects you should consider when picking your theme.

 Here are my top tips for choosing a WordPress theme: